-Request for Investigation of Illegal, Misleading and Dangerous Statements in Marketing of the "Autopilot" Feature Offered in Tesla Motor Vehicles
+Request for Investigation of Deceptive and Unfair Practices in Advertising and Marketing of the "Autopilot" Feature Offered in Tesla Motor Vehicles

-Dear Director Shiomoto:
+Dear Chairman Simons:

 Two Americans are dead and one is injured as a result of Tesla deceiving and misleading consumers into believing that the Autopilot feature of its vehicles is safer and more capable than it actually is.
 After studying the first of these fatal accidents, the National Transportation Safety Board (NTSB) determined that over-reliance on and a lack of understanding of the Autopilot feature can lead to death.
-The marketing practices of Tesla, combined with Tesla's CEO Elon Musk's public statements, have made it reasonable for Tesla owners to believe, and act on that belief, that a Tesla with Autopilot is an autonomous vehicle capable of "self-driving".
+The marketing and advertising practices of Tesla, combined with Elon Musk's public statements, have made it reasonable for Tesla owners to believe, and act on that belief, that a Tesla with Autopilot is an autonomous vehicle capable of "self-driving".

-Consumers in the market for a new Tesla see company statements proclaiming, "Full Self-Driving Hardware on All Cars."
+Consumers in the market for a new Tesla see advertisements proclaiming, "Full Self-Driving Hardware on All Cars."
 They are directed to videos of Tesla vehicles driving themselves through busy public roads, with no human operation whatsoever.
 They see press releases alleging that Autopilot reduces the likelihood of an accident by 40%.
-They also hear statements like "the probability of an accident with Autopilot is just less" from Elon Musk.
+They also hear statements like "the probability of an accident with Autopilot is just less" from Tesla's CEO, Elon Musk.
 Or they hear him relate Autopilot in a Tesla to autopilot systems in an aircraft.
-Such statements mislead and deceive consumers into believing that Autopilot is safer and more capable than it is known to be.
-It creates the impression that a Tesla with Autopilot is an autonomous vehicle, when it is not.
-Such an impression likely causes users of Autopilot to operate their Tesla vehicles less diligently than they should, which puts those users, and everyone who shares the road with them, at greater risk of harm.
+Such advertisements and statements mislead and deceive consumers into believing that Autopilot is safer and more capable than it is known to be.